MillhioreF/MapSpeedChanger/README.markdown

 - The .osu filename MAY be weird when you drop it into the song folder - this fixes itself after saving it in the editor, which I hope you do due to the point above.

-- Source code is public and can be found at *github address goes here*
+- Source code is public and can be found at https://github.com/MillhioreF/MapSpeedChanger/ .
+Be warned that the code is absolute shit and probably is hardly readable - feel free to ask me what the hell some of my code is doing.

 - Bugs, questions and comments should be posted in this tool's thread: http://osu.ppy.sh/forum/t/114765/